Is induction cooking better than gas?

 This means that aluminum, old stainless steel (earlier than mid-1990s or so), and copper are all unusable.
 Because these aren't magnetic metals, they simply won’t get hot.

 Most of us already own some induction-compatible cookware.
 Cast iron, including enameled cast-iron, works with induction.
-And most new clad stainless steel cookware has a ferrous outer layer that makes it excellent for induction cooking (many All-Clad lines, for example).
+And most new clad stainless steel cookware has a magnetic outer layer that makes it excellent for induction cooking (most All-Clad lines, for example).

 The Magnet Test: Use a magnet to check your pan bottoms: if it sticks, then the pan is induction compatible.